Kheng2023/streamlit-youtube-podcast-summariser/README.md

-Your README is well-structured and clear!
-Here are **a few minor improvements** to make it even more polished:

-### **Suggested Enhancements:**
-1. **Clarify the YouTube Demo Link** – Instead of just "YouTube Demonstration of the App," you can say:
-   ➝ *"Watch a step-by-step demo of the app in action on YouTube!"*
-2. **Bold & Consistent Formatting** – Add emphasis to certain phrases for better readability.
-3. **Streamline API Key Instructions** – Specify that users **must obtain & set** the API key before running the app.
-4. **Add Troubleshooting Tips** – If transcript fetching sometimes fails, mentioning possible reasons (e.g., auto-generated captions not available) might be useful.

----

-### **Updated README with Improvements:**

 # 📦 Streamlit App: YouTube Podcast Summarizer

 This is a **Streamlit-powered** version of my original **YouTube Podcast Summarizer** script.
 I created a **simple user interface (UI)** to make it accessible for **non-coders**, while maintaining its powerful functionality.
 The app is **deployed for free** on the **Streamlit Community Cloud**.